Day 3 - First Steps on The Way : Saint-Jean-Pied-de-Port to Orisson

 When planning our trip, we had read a great deal about how difficult the Pyrenees were to cross, so we decided that we would only hike 8 km to Orisson on our first day.
 We were hoping that stopping early on the first day, which is rumoured to be one of the hardest days on the Camino, would allow us to take a breather and avoid early burn-out caused by trying to do too much too fast.

-The path from SJPP up to Orisson began as a paved regional roadway, and after several inclines and switchbacks, we moved onto a well trodden dirt trail.
+The path from Saint-Jean-Pied-de-Port up to Orisson began as a paved regional roadway, and after several inclines and switchbacks, we moved onto a well-trodden dirt trail.
 The route was very clearly marked with a combination of signs and advertisements, white and red GR blazes, and yellow Camino arrows.
 This made the way very easy to follow, allowing time for us to enjoy the magnificent landscape, blooming flowers, and extremely thorny yellow gorse bushes along the way.

-Despite the relatively short distance of today's hike, it nonetheless took us about 3 1/2 to 4 hours to reach Orisson, which meant we arrived around 9:30, still about 4 hours too early to check in.
+Despite the relatively short distance of today's hike, it nonetheless took us about 3 1/2 to 4 hours to reach Orisson, which meant we arrived around 9:30, still about 4 hours too early to check-in.
 The Refuge at Orisson is situated about 1/2 way up the French side of the Pyrenees mountain range, and it sits at the side of a small country road overlooking a beautiful valley.
-It was from the vantage point of their patio that we passed several hours relaxing, watching pilgrims hike by, and enjoying coffee, Basque cake, and orange juice, as well as writing our post cards and journal entries for the day.
+It was from the vantage point of their patio that we spent several hours relaxing, watching pilgrims hike by, and enjoying coffee, Basque cake, and orange juice, as well as writing our postcards and journal entries for the day.

 By 10 pm we were all tired from the hike and the wine, and most people were in their bunks, hoping to get some sleep before continuing our ascent of the mountain range in the morning.
 Tomorrow we are due to finish our crossing of the Pyrenees and arrive in Roncesvalles, Spain!